Singular TQFTs, foams and type D arc algebras: Introduction

 \begin{convention} Throughout we work over a field $\K$ of arbitrary characteristic, and dimension is always meant with respect to $\K$.
 There are two exceptions: our proof of \fullref{proposition:cats-are-equal-yes} requires $\K=\overline{\K}$ (this can be avoided, but extends the proof considerably), while all connections to category $\mathcal{O}$ work over $\K=\C$ only.
 Apart from these instances, working over $\Z$ is entirely possible.

 All algebras are assumed to be $\K$-algebras, but not necessarily associative nor finite-dimensional nor unital.
-(All our algebras are associative, but this is, except for the web algebra, a non-trivial fact.)
+(All the algebras which we use in this paper are associative, but this is, except for the web algebra, a non-trivial fact.)
 We abbreviate $\Z$-graded by graded and adopt the same conventions as in \cite[Conventions 1.1 and 1.2]{EST1} for the graded (finite-dimensional) representation theory of a graded algebra.
-In particular, graded biprojective means graded left and right projective, and $\{\cdot\}$ denotes grading shifts (with conventions as fixed in \fullref{convention:graded}). \end{convention}
+In particular, graded biprojective means graded left and right projective, and $\{\cdot\}$ denotes grading shifts, with conventions as fixed in \fullref{convention:graded} below. \end{convention}

 \begin{convention} An additive, graded, $\K$-linear $2$-category is a category enriched over the category of additive, graded, $\K$-linear categories.
+(We only use small categories and $2$-categories in this paper.)
 Additionally, in our setup, the morphisms of such a $2$-category admit grading shifts.
 That is, given any morphism $X$ and any $s\in\Z$, there is a morphism $X\{s\}$ such that the identity $2$-morphism on $X$ gives rise to a degree $s$ homogeneous $2$-isomorphism from $X$ to $X\{s\}$.
 General $2$-morphisms in such $2$-categories are $\K$-linear combinations of homogeneous ones.
-Hereby, any $2$-morphism of degree $d$ between $X$ and $Y$ becomes a $2$-morphism of degree $d+t-s$ between $X\{s\}$ and $Y\{t\}$. \end{convention}
+Hereby, any $2$-morphism of degree $d$ between $X$ and $Y$ becomes a $2$-morphism of degree $d-s+t$ between $X\{s\}$ and $Y\{t\}$. \end{convention}

 \begin{diagrams} We read all diagrams from bottom to top and from left to right, and we often illustrate only local pieces.

 Regarding colors: The important colors are the reddish (which appear as $\phantombox$) so-called phantom edges and facets of webs and foams.
 In a black-and-white version these can be distinguished since phantom edges are dashed and phantom facets are shaded. \end{diagrams}